dmail-old/lab/doc/customize.md

 # Customize composite behaviour

 You can make composite behave as you want using infection.
-For instance you can force it to bind method to instance as shown below.
+Check below the example with method binding.

 ## bind method infection

-The code below will demonstrates you can force `composite.construct()` to bind method to instance.
+The code below will demonstrates you can force `composite.construct()` to produce bound methods.

 ```javascript
 import {compose, maladies} from '@dmail/lab';